SvDvorak/svdvorak.github.io/cv.md

 ### Mjukvarufabriken
 August 2018 - January 2019

 Subcontracted for a company that sells custom renderings of new building constructions.
-My job was maintaining their Wordpress website and order system, including writing custom PHP.
+I maintained their WordPress website and order system, including developing custom PHP solutions.
 I helped them update existing services and implement new ones to offer to their customers.

-*Skills: PHP, Javascript, Angular, SVN*
+*Skills: PHP, Wordpress, Javascript, SVN*
 <br />

 ### CAB Group AB
 September 2016 - October 2017

 Worked on CABAS, a desktop application for insurance companies and workshops to calculate and plan vehicle reparations.
 A longlived application with a lot of legacy code which was clearly reflected in the number of bugs reported.
-On top of general feature implementation I also spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development and promoted the new workflow within the team.
+In addition to general feature development I also spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development (ATDD) and promoted the new workflow within the team.

 *Skills: C#, WPF, Microsoft SQL Server, TFS, ATDD, xUnit*
 <br />